-Table 2 shows the parameter estimates for the supply-side system, (4'-6').
-The rows list the technical parameters ($\zeta; \gamma_N; \gamma_K; \sigma$), curvature parameters ($\lambda_N; \lambda_K$), and the interest-rate financing dummy (h).17 Thereafter, we report individual and total factor productivity (TFP) evaluated at the fixed point; residual stationarity tests; the system metric (the log determinant); and, where applicable, tests for conventional technical neutrality.
+Table 3 shows the parameter estimates for the supply-side system, (4'-6').
+The rows list the technical parameters ($\zeta; \gamma_N; \gamma_K; \sigma$), curvature parameters ($\lambda_N; \lambda_K$), and the interest-rate financing dummy (h).19 Thereafter, we report individual and total factor productivity (TFP) evaluated at the fixed point; residual stationarity tests; and the system metric (the log determinant).

 The first column shows the full-sample supply-side estimation.
-Taken at face value they suggest Solow Neutrality.
-Solow Neutrality, though contrary to balanced growth, is not without its attractions: with historically high unemployment in euro-area economies, it may be unreasonable to assume that labour is the scarce, fixed factor.
-Indeed, the attractive feature of our framework is that the data (rather than the researcher) selects the appropriate form of technical progress; our flexible modelling of augmentation, while it nests the balanced growth case, need not select it.
+Taken at face value they suggest Solow Neutrality.20 Solow Neutrality, though contrary to balanced growth, is not without its attractions: with historically high unemployment in euro-area economies, it may be un-reasonable to assume that labor is the scarce, fixed factor.
 Looking at other metrics, however, we see that the production-function residual exhibits non-stationarity (the ADF t-test statistic equals -2.7).